rkfg/hardsub/README.md

 # Hardsub
 A simple script to produce hardsubbed video suitable for Smart TVs.
-ASS-styled subtitles are not supported well so hardsub is preferred.
+ASS-styled subtitles are not supported well on hardware players so hardsub is preferred.
 Use -h to get a list of supported parameters.

 # Notes
 - The autodetected bitrate is the source bitrate rounded down to hundreds plus 200.
 It's purely empirical.